 Scholarship America processes scholarship payments on behalf of The Johnson Scholarship Foundation.
-Payments are made in equal installments in August and December.
+Payments are made in August.

 As part of your application, you must upload the following document:

-One online recommendation form must be submitted on your behalf no later than April 20, 2021 4:00 pm.
+One online recommendation form must be submitted on your behalf no later than March 4, 2022 4:00 pm ET.

 Your application is not considered complete unless all required documents are submitted electronically.